Contact

 Sucralose, acesulfame and saccharin are common substitutes for regular sugar to add sweet flavor.
 As they are not stored in the body they are popular in energy-reduced products.

-The results of this study allow the researchers to point out that the consumption of artificial sweeteners is at a worrying level.
+The results of this study allow the researchers to point out that the consumption of artificial sweeteners can be at a worrying level.

 - Although the study shows that overall levels of sweetener consumption are well below WHO and EU recommendations for the acceptable daily intake based on toxicological assessments, new research shows that consumption of artificially sweetened beverages can still be linked to health problems at levels well below this, says Foon Yin.